Andrea Rinaldi: Death

 On 8 May 2020, Rinaldi suffered a ruptured aneurysm while training in his house in Cermenate.
 He was immediately rushed to the hospital in Varese to try to save him, but on the morning of 11 May, his heart stopped beating.
-His funeral was held three days later in Stadio Cermenate at 15:30.
-Hundreds went to see the funeral, Legnano ultimately retired the number 8 jersey (the number he had worn) and gave it to his family.
+His funeral was held three days later in Stadio Cermenate; hundreds attended the funeral.
+Legnano ultimately retired the number 8 jersey (the number he had worn), and gave it to his family.

 Style of play

 Posthumously, he was described by Sky Sport Italy as "a quick and dynamic midfielder with extraordinary athletic ability and speed, the classic modern midfielder, a nightmare for opposing midfielders and for defences when he inserted himself".